-Q: How do I secure access to Amazon EventBridge?
+Q: How do I secure access to EventBridge?

-Amazon EventBridge integrates with AWS Identity and Access Management (IAM) so that you can specify which actions a user in your AWS Account can perform.
-For example, you could create an IAM policy that gives only certain users in your organization permission to create event buses or attach event targets.
+EventBridge integrates with AWS Identity and Access Management (IAM) so that you can specify which actions a user in your AWS account can perform.
+For example, you can create an IAM policy that gives only certain users in your organization permission to create event buses or attach event targets.

 Q: Which AWS services are integrated as event sources for Amazon EventBridge?

-There are over 90 AWS services available as event sources for EventBridge including AWS Lambda, Amazon Kinesis, and AWS Fargate.
-For a full list of AWS service integrations please see the EventBridge documentation.
+There are over 90 AWS services available as event sources for EventBridge, including AWS Lambda, Amazon Kinesis, AWS Fargate, and Amazon Simple Storage Service (S3).
+For a full list of AWS service integrations, see the EventBridge documentation.

-Q: Which AWS services are integrated as event targets for Amazon EventBridge?
+Q: Which AWS services are integrated as event targets for EventBridge?

-There are over 15 AWS services available as event targets for EventBridge including AWS Lambda, Amazon SQS, Amazon SNS, Amazon Kinesis Streams, and Amazon Kinesis Firehose.
-For a full list of AWS service integrations please see the EventBridge documentation.
+There are over 15 AWS services available as event targets for EventBridge including Lambda, Amazon Simple Queue Service (SQS), Amazon SNS, Amazon Kinesis Streams, and Kinesis Data Firehose.
+For a full list of AWS service integrations, see the EventBridge documentation.